 This article features a translation of Chapter 18 of Book 7 of the Analects of Confucius.
 You can read my full translation of Book 7 here.

-(1) The Duke of She was a feudal lord in the state of Chu whose fiefdom was located in what is now Henan province.
+(1) The Lord of She was a feudal lord in the state of Chu whose fiefdom was located in what is now Henan province.
 His full name was Shen Zhuliang (沈諸梁).
 Depending on which commentators you choose to believe, he was either an ambitious figure who wanted to hire Confucius to help him fulfill his lust for greater power or a wise and thoughtful individual who had great admiration for the sage.
 Zilu’s refusal to answer his question may indicate that he was concerned about the duke’s motives and wanted to discourage him from approaching Confucius.
-You can read more about the Duke of She here.
+You can read more about the Lord of She here.